-The graph demonstrates the change in value, in terms of Share Price Total Return1 and NAV Total Return2, based on £100 invested in "D" shares on the date they were first listed on the London Stock Exchange (15 March 2014) over the period to 29 February 2016 compared with the total return attributable to £100 invested in companies comprising the FTSE 100 Index over the same period.
+The graph demonstrates the change in value, in terms of Share Price Total Return1 and NAV Total Return2, based on £100 invested in "D" shares on the date they were first listed on the London Stock Exchange (15 March 2014) over the period to 28 February 2017 compared with the total return attributable to £100 invested in companies comprising the FTSE 100 Index over the same period.
+For illustration purposes, a Share Price Total Return (with Tax Benefit)3 is also presented.

-The graph shows that there has been a net increase in shareholder return based on NAV during the year, which is representative of the net upward revaluation of investments as detailed in the Investment Manager's Report and revenue earned and dividends paid.
+The graph shows that there has been a net increase in shareholder return based on NAV during the year, which is representative of the net upward revaluation of investments, as detailed in the Investment Manager's Report, and revenue earned and dividends paid.

-The "D" share fund's Share Price Total Return and NAV Total Return presented in the graph do not include the effect of VCT tax relief or income tax and capital gains tax exemptions from which VCT shareholders may benefit.
-Assuming an investor had benefitted from the initial income tax relief of 30% which was available to investors in the tax years in which the initial offer for "D" shares was made, the Share Price Total Return of the "D" share fund would be 129%.
-This analysis, also, does not include the effect of the additional benefits of income tax-free dividends or capital gains tax exemptions which are available to VCT investors.
+The "D" share fund's Share Price Total Return and NAV Total Return presented in the graph do not include the effects of VCT tax relief or income tax and capital gains tax exemptions from which VCT shareholders may benefit.
+Assuming an investor had benefitted from the initial income tax relief of 30% which was available to investors in the tax years in which the initial offer for "D" shares was made, the Share Price Total Return of the "D" share fund would be 159%.
+Also, this analysis does not include the effect of the additional benefits of income tax-free dividends or capital gains tax exemptions which are available to VCT investors

-- Share Price Total Return is the return attributable to the share price of the "D" shares held assuming that dividends paid in respect of those shares were immediately reinvested in shares at the market price as at the date the dividends were paid. - 2 NAV Total Return is the net asset value of the "D" shares held plus the cumulative dividends paid to those shares over the period in which they were held.
+- 1 Share Price Total Return is the return attributable to the share price of the ordinary shares held assuming that dividends paid in respect of those shares were immediately reinvested in shares at the market price as at the date the dividends were paid. - 2 NAV Total Return is the net asset value of the ordinary shares held plus the cumulative dividends paid on those shares over the period in which they were held. - 3 The Share Price Total Return (with Tax Benefit) demonstrates the return if the equivalent pretax dividend was reinvested in shares at the market price as at the date the dividends were paid, assuming a tax rate of 35% for illustration purposes.

-Voting on the Directors' Remuneration Report at the AGM
+Voting on the Directors' Remuneration Policy and Directors' Remuneration Report at AGMs

-At the last AGM held on 21 July 2015, the shareholders approved the Directors' Remuneration Report in respect of the year ended 28 February 2015.
-Votes representing 752,410 shares (85.37%) were in favour of the resolution, votes representing 128,912 shares (14.63%) were against, and votes representing 20,900 shares were withheld.
+At the last AGM held on 21 July 2016, the shareholders approved the Directors' Remuneration Report in respect of the year ended 29 February 2016.
+Votes representing 1,503,879 shares (69.9%) were in favour of the resolution, votes representing 648,110 shares (30.1%) were against, and votes representing 15,223 shares were withheld.
+At the AGM held on 29 July 2014 shareholders last approved the Directors' Remuneration Policy and votes representing 95.3% of shares were voted in favour of the resolution, votes representing 4.7% voted against the resolution and votes representing 54,408 shares were withheld.